iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 To reiterate: any traffic in the subnet is broadcast and can be overheard by any interface on that subnet.

-**Routers** are used to interconnect and remove broadcast traffic between subnets, only allowing traffic destined across these subnets.
+**Routers** are used to interconnect and remove broadcast traffic between subnets, allowing only traffic destined for these subnets.

 Limiting broadcast traffic is good, but routers are expensive.
 That's why subnets were big and had many servers.